PrestaShop/prestashop-specs/CONTRIBUTING.md

 `orders-orders-list.md`

-This allows to easily where the page is located, especially as some pages have the same name but are located in different places, with a totally different purpose.
+This allows to easily spot where the page is located, especially as some pages have the same name but are located in different places, with a totally different purpose.

 ### tree organization
 When submitting a PR, please locate the file in the corresponding folder.
 If you are not sure, don't worry, the product team will rewiew it.